Accelerated Resolution Therapy® (ART)

 THERAPIST ROLE

-Encourages free association which may be disorienting and lead to a lack of closure in between sessions.
+EMDR encourages free association which may be disorienting.
+Can lead to a lack of closure between sessions.

 Approach